-I am very impressed with the art courses created and used by many homeschool families.
+I am very impressed with the homeschool art courses created and used by many homeschool families.
 SchoolHouseTeachers.com provides courses written by a variety of authors - delivered as online courses, with text and video.

 They often advertise a special price in which you can begin a subscription for a month at a very cheap rate - just to see if you like it.
 It's not a bad idea especially if you have a few children who could all benefit from the range of courses available.
 In my opinion, using SchoolhouseTeachers is an economical approach to having a ton of homeschool courses at your fingertips.
 Learn more about SchoolhouseTeacher prices.

 Apart from the great books to read aloud and the art curriculum which helps to keep you on track, you need a bunch of great homeschooling resources to build up your art supplies cupboard.

 These do not need to be expensive.
 I would suggest you get reasonable quality materials to begin with so that you will encourage your children to use it a lot.
 If everything you have is expensive, you will tend to keep it on the shelf and only take it out at special times.